 - An extreme reaction can be anaphylaxis

-There wasn’t an immediate change as she still had cow’s milk in her system and in mine.
-Over the first week on the new formula we saw a slow improvement.
-She was still being sick with the reflux, but we could see a difference.
-I was feeling more positive and baby girl seemed so much happier.
+There isn’t an immediate improvement when they start on the special formula as they still have cow’s milk in their system.
+Over the first week on the new formula, we saw a slow improvement.
+My baby was still being sick with the reflux, but the other symptoms were improving and she was being less fussy.

 After using this new formula we saw a big improvement within a few days.
-Unfortunately the reflux still meant she vomited, but it was less often and no longer projectile vomiting.
+Unfortunately, the reflux still meant she regularly vomited, but it was less often and no longer projectile vomiting.
 She started to thrive and gain weight.
-Now we just had to wait for a paediatrician’s appointment to see if they agreed with the diagnosis.